Repairing a Faulty RAID Array on NAS Buffalo Drive Station HD-CE1.5TLU2 with Several Drives

 Overall, the Buffalo DriveStation HD-CE1.5TLU2 NAS device provides a centralized storage solution for networked devices, allowing efficient data storage, access, and management for multiple users or devices.

-Although NAS Drive Station HD-CE1.5TLU2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-CE1.5TLU2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view